Azure/azure-rest-api-specs/specification/securityinsights/resource-manager/readme.md

     from: Microsoft.SecurityInsights/preview/2021-03-01-preview/Settings.json
     where: $.definitions.Settings
     reason: The Setting does not support list by subscription.
 It's not a top-level resource.
 To get the Watchlist, we should have a subscription as well as a resource group and Log Analytics workspace.
   - suppress: R4017
     from: Microsoft.SecurityInsights/preview/2021-03-01-preview/EntityQueries.json
     where: $.definitions.EntityQuery
     reason: The EntityQuery does not support list by subscription.
 It's not a top-level resource.
-To get the Watchlist, we should have a subscription as well as a resource group and Log Analytics workspace.
+To get the EntityQuery, we should have a subscription as well as a resource group and Log Analytics workspace.
   - suppress: R4017
     from: Microsoft.SecurityInsights/preview/2021-03-01-preview/EntityQueryTemplates.json
     where: $.definitions.EntityQueryTemplate
     reason: The EntityQueryTemplate does not support list by subscription.
 It's not a top-level resource.
-To get the Watchlist, we should have a subscription as well as a resource group and Log Analytics workspace.
+To get the EntityQueryTemplate, we should have a subscription as well as a resource group and Log Analytics workspace.
 ```

 ---